sunilaryal/sunilaryal.github.io/_pages/about.md

 Recent updates
 ----------------------
 * May 2021: A paper accepted for publication by the Expert Systems with Applicaions journal (Elsevier).
 Congratulaions and thanks to Dr. Chiranjibi Sitaula for leading the work.
+* Received an approximately $10,000 research grant from the Deakin University School of IT under the ECR Small Grant Scheme 2021.
 * May 2021: I am happy to be a Fellow of the UK Higher Education Academy (HEA).
 * May 2021: I am serving as a workshop co-chair for the International Conference on Advanced Data Mining and Applications (ADMA) 2021.
 * May 2021: Mr Zafaryab Rasool joins our team as an associate research fellow.
 Welcome to Zafar.